 Every time a change is made on a production line, including retrofits, the evaluation of risk should be repeated.
 There might be an opportunity to include new electrical safety technology at the same time.
 Because human error is the most likely source of accidents, standardising all safety procedures whenever possible is the best way to reduce electrical hazards and keep everyone safe.
 Standard procedures should mean electrical equipment is de-energised and “locked out” to prevent re-energisation whilst any maintenance work is being carried out.

 New technology could provide new ways to connect tasks and log task being carried out, perhaps by including the use of video for recording or for training.

 Any issues that come to light should be reported immediately.
 The affected equipment must be taken out of action for replacement or repair.
 For obvious reasons, repairs should only be undertaken by properly trained individuals.

 One of the challenges for business owners is to keep abreast of any changes in legislation or best practice.
 Having access to external partners to advise you of best practice or new, safer ways of working can help develop a more robust safety culture and minimise risks to employees.

 Black Pear Electrical are experienced, friendly and approachable practitioners, always ready to provide advice to their customers about electrical safety.
-Whether designing new installations, upgrading equipment or doing a regular safety inspection they are happy to talk to you about electrical safety at your place of work.
-You can call them on 01905 700 490 or send them email here.
+Whether designing new installations, upgrading equipment or doing a regular safety inspection we are happy to talk to you about electrical safety at your place of work.
+You can call us on 01905 700 490 or send us an email here.